cabaletta/baritone/README.md

 # Setup

-## IntelliJ's Gradle UI
-- Open the project in IntelliJ as a Gradle project
-- Run the Gradle task `setupDecompWorkspace`
-- Run the Gradle task `genIntellijRuns`
-- Refresh the Gradle project (or just restart IntelliJ)
-- Select the "Minecraft Client" launch config and run

 ## Command Line
 On Mac OSX and Linux, use `./gradlew` instead of `gradlew`.

 Running Baritone:

 ```
-$ gradlew run
+$ gradlew runClient
 ```

-Setting up for IntelliJ:
+Building Baritone:
 ```
-$ gradlew setupDecompWorkspace
-$ gradlew --refresh-dependencies
-$ gradlew genIntellijRuns
+$ gradlew build
 ```

+For example, to replace out Impact 4.4's Baritone build with a customized one, build Baritone as above then copy `dist/baritone-api-$VERSION.jar` into `minecraft/libraries/cabaletta/baritone-api/1.0.0/baritone-api-1.0.0.jar`, replacing the jar that was previously there.
+You also need to edit `minecraft/versions/1.12.2-Impact_4.4/1.12.2-Impact_4.4.json`, find the line `"name": "cabaletta:baritone-api:1.0.0"`, remove the comma from the end, and entirely remove the line that's immediately after (starts with `"url"`).

+## IntelliJ's Gradle UI
+- Open the project in IntelliJ as a Gradle project
+- Run the Gradle task `setupDecompWorkspace`
+- Run the Gradle task `genIntellijRuns`
+- Refresh the Gradle project (or, to be safe, just restart IntelliJ)
+- Select the "Minecraft Client" launch config
+- In `Edit Configurations...` you may need to select `baritone_launch` for `Use classpath of module:`.

 # Chat control
 [Defined Here](src/main/java/baritone/utils/ExampleBaritoneControl.java)